vaperrin98/beautiful-jekyll/index.md

 ![Image](./assets/img/PVALUES1.png)

-The red line on the histogram is here to show you that any bar that goes further than this has a p-value of less than 0.05 (we chose to plot 1 - value for visualisation reasons, so any bar going further than 0.95 corresponds to a pvalue inferior to 0.05), which means that location is significant to assess all these scores at a 5% significance level.
+The red line on the histogram is here to show you that any bar that goes further than this has a p-value of less than 0.05 (we chose to plot 1 - pvalue for visualisation reasons, so any bar going further than 0.95 corresponds to a pvalue inferior to 0.05), which means that location is significant to assess all these scores at a 5% significance level.
 We can deduce that the life satisfaction score, the worthwhileness score as well as the happiness score can very well be predicted from location in all three models.
-Well, this means that all these scores can be predicted by location.
-Sorry folks, but people living in inner London are indeed happier!
+Well, this means that all these scores can be predicted by location. **Sorry folks, but people living in inner London are indeed happier!**

 However, anxiety is hardly predictable by your location, so maybe try some other things than moving to a new borough to reduce your stress (it will probably cost less anyway).